grey-octopus/project_greenfield/README.md

 ## About

-This project is built primarily using React, React Router, React-Redux, Node.js and Jest for testing
+This project is built with using React, React Router, React-Redux, Node.js and Jest for testing.
+React-Items-Carousel and React-Modal were used.

 ## Credits